 The veterinarian will perform a complete physical examination of the animal, including listening to your pet’s heart and lungs, checking the abdomen for pain, and examining the limbs and joints for pain or swelling.
 If abdominal pain is present, its source must be determined.
 Some signs, such as vomiting or diarrhea, can indicate which body systems may be involved.
 Samples of blood and urine may be collected for laboratory testing.
 All this information helps the veterinarian to identify specific problems and to determine a diagnosis, treatment, and monitoring plan.

 Any obstruction of the airways can be life-threatening.
 If the large airways (the trachea, commonly called the windpipe, and its 2 main branches, called the bronchi) are completely obstructed, the animal is unable to breathe and will be unconscious.
 If the large airways are only partially obstructed, the animal’s breathing will be noisy.
 The animal may be fearful, and its skin may appear to have a bluish tinge due to lack of oxygen.
-Possible causes of large airway problems include foreign objects, swelling (perhaps because of an allergic reaction), paralysis of the larynx, collapse of the trachea, and a longer soft palate than is usual.
-A potentially very serious situation called aspiration refers to breathing in stomach contents that have been vomited.
+Possible causes of large airway problems include foreign objects, swelling (perhaps because of an allergic reaction), paralysis of the larynx, collapse of the trachea, and an abnormally long soft palate.
+A potentially serious situation, called aspiration, occurs when vomited stomach contents are inhaled.
 This can lead to respiratory problems such as pneumonia and is one of the reasons why animals must be fasted before anesthesia and surgery.

-If an animal is unconscious and not breathing, a tube will be placed through the larynx into the trachea to help it breathe.
+If an animal is unconscious and not breathing, often a tube will be placed through the larynx and into the trachea to stabilize the airway and support breathing.
 This is called tracheal intubation.
-If the upper airway is obstructed, oxygen can be given through a tube inserted below the obstruction to open the airway.
+If the upper airway is obstructed, oxygen may be given through a tube inserted below the obstruction to open the airway.
 The veterinarian will listen to ensure that the air is reaching the animal’s lungs.
-Heart sounds and pulses are checked and when absent, cardiopulmonary-cerebral resuscitation is done.
+If heart sounds and pulses are absent, cardiopulmonaryresuscitation Cardiopulmonary Resuscitation Emergency care begins with your call to the veterinarian.
+Be prepared to describe the emergency situation.
+Your veterinarian may instruct you on how to administer first aid and how to safely... read more (CPR) is started.

 If the large airways are only partially obstructed by a foreign object, the veterinarian will remove the object if possible.
 A tracheal tube may be placed to deliver oxygen.
 The animal may need to be sedated to relieve anxiety.
 When tracheal intubation is necessary, sedation, likely general anesthesia, will be needed.

 The veterinarian will carefully observe the breathing pattern and listen to the animal’s chest.
-X-rays or other tests may be necessary after the animal has been stabilized.
-Oxygen is administered by a tracheal tube, a mask, a hood, or other method.
+Diagnostic imaging (using x-rays or ultrasound) or other tests may be necessary after the animal has been stabilized.
+Oxygen can be administered by a tracheal tube, a mask, a hood, or other method.
 The animal may be sedated to relieve anxiety.
 After the animal has been stabilized, additional tests may be done.

 Several indicators are used to determine how well the animal’s circulatory system is functioning.
 These include heart rate, mucous membrane color, capillary refill time, and pulse intensity.
-Listening to the animal’s heart and breath sounds will help the veterinarian determine what circulatory problems may exist.
+A complete physical examination that includes listening to the animal’s heart and breath sounds will help the veterinarian determine whether circulatory problems exist.

 Recognizing the type and stage of shock early is vital to treatment.
-Shock is typically classified into 3 categories: hypovolemic, cardiogenic, and distributive.
-Hypovolemic shock develops when blood volume is low, usually from loss of blood due to traumatic injury or loss of fluid through metabolic processes.
-Cardiogenic shock results when the heart fails, no longer pumping blood to the lungs or the rest of the body.
-Distributive shock is caused by blood flow being directed away from the central circulation because of a problem with peripheral blood vessels and is usually associated with serious widespread infections.
+There are 3 types of shock: hypovolemic, cardiogenic, and distributive.
+Hypovolemic shock develops when blood volume is low, usually from blood lost due to traumatic injury or fluid lost due to abnormal metabolic processes.
+Cardiogenic shock results when the heart fails and is no longer pumping blood to the lungs or the rest of the body.
+Distributive shock occurs when blood flow is directed away from the central circulation because of a problem with peripheral blood vessels.
+This is usually associated with serious widespread infections.

-The goal of treatment for shock is to deliver blood to the tissues, bringing oxygen and other nutrients.
+The goal of treatment for shock is to deliver blood, and therefore oxygen and nutrients, to the tissues.
 Oxygen can be administered by a mask, bag, nasal or tracheal tube, or another method.
 Bleeding must be controlled.
 However, internal bleeding may not be evident until blood pressure and circulation are restored.
 Fluids and blood products will be given intravenously as needed to replace what has been lost.
-Abdominal counterpressure may be used to reduce abdominal bleeding, when present.

 Medication to relieve pain is usually provided quickly.
 Narcotics or local anesthetics can be used.
 Your veterinarian may use other medications as well.

-For all types of trauma, airway, breathing, and circulation are evaluated and stabilized as described above.
+For all types of trauma, airway, breathing, and circulation are evaluated and stabilized.
 Control of bleeding, oxygen if needed, and pain relief are also given immediate attention.
 After stabilization, the nervous system, chest, abdomen, and bones are carefully evaluated.
-Blood tests, urine tests, and x-rays may be performed as needed.
-Trauma to the eye is also a common emergency (see Eye Emergencies).
+Blood tests, urine tests, and imaging (using x-rays or ultrasound) may be performed if needed.
+Trauma to the eye is also a common emergency ( see Eye Emergencies Eye Emergencies Ophthalmic (eye) emergencies require fast diagnosis.
+Therapy must be appropriate and often aggressive to save the animal’s vision.
+Traumatic proptosis is a bulging of the eye out of the bony... read more ).

-Animals that have suffered a trauma often have multiple injuries, some of which may not be immediately obvious.
+Animals that have suffered trauma often have multiple injuries, some of which may not be immediately obvious.
 Whenever the animal is moved or being examined, the neck and spine should be kept still in case there are spinal fractures or other problems that cannot be readily seen.
 Broken legs may be wrapped with bandages or splinted.
-Because many problems are not apparent for 12 to 24 hours after trauma occurs, your pet needs careful monitoring in the veterinary hospital.
+Because many problems are not apparent for up to 48 hours after trauma occurs, your pet needs to be carefully monitored in a veterinary hospital.

 Some traumatic injuries to the chest are potentially life-threatening.
 Bruising of the lungs, air in the space around the lungs (called pneumothorax), heart rhythm problems, internal bleeding, and rib fractures are emergencies that may result from blunt trauma.